 Jamaica vacation itinerary: start in St. Elizabeth

 This southern parish marries rural Jamaica of yore with a little beach.
-It’s not the white sand of the Bahamas and it’s not land-locked Mandeville.
+It’s not the white sand of the Bahamas or Negril, and it’s not land-locked Mandeville.
 AirBnB is your friend in terms of finding suitable accommodation.
 I recommend Jakes Hotel or any villa with seaside access between Treasure Beach and Black River.
 In checking out accommodation ensure that WiFi is available.
 It’s not automatic in St. Elizabeth.

 Rent a car and go to: